harness/developer-hub/docs/continuous-integration/use-ci/optimize-and-more/ci-env-var.md

 sidebar_position: 50
 ---

-This topic describes some Harness CI built-in environment variables.
+This topic describes environment variables you might encounter when using Harness CI.
 These variables contain information about the build, such as how the build started, codebase information, build infrastructure, step identifiers, and more.
 These are [pipeline variables](/docs/platform/variables-and-expressions/harness-variables#pipeline), and they are available to all stages and steps in the pipeline.

-Additional environment variables can be present based on your build infrastructure and pipeline configuration.
-You can use a `printenv` command in a [Run step](/docs/continuous-integration/use-ci/run-step-settings.md) to get a list of environment variables.
+This reference focuses on Harness CI-specific environment variables prefixed by `CI_`, `HARNESS_`, and `DRONE_`.
+However, additional environment variables can be present based on your build infrastructure, build tools, specific steps used, and other pipeline configuration possibilities.
+You can use a `printenv` command in a [Run step](/docs/continuous-integration/use-ci/run-step-settings.md) to get a list of environment variables for a specific stage.

 ## Reference environment variables